A tale of two moduli spaces: logarithmic and multi-scale differentials: Generalized

 \surfacehole#1{ \begin{scope}[shift={#1}, scale=0.7] \draw[thick] plot [smooth, tension = 0.5,xshift=-1.4cm, yshift=2.15cm] coordinates {(1.1,-2.1) (1.2,-2.2) (1.4,-2.3) (1.6,-2.2) (1.7,-2.1)}; \draw[thick] plot [smooth, tension = 0.8,xshift=-1.4cm, yshift=2.15cm] coordinates { (1.2,-2.2) (1.4,-2.13) (1.6,-2.2)}; \end{scope} }

-\begin{remark} Let $\bfomega$ be a collection of generalized rescaled differentials with a compatible rescaling ensemble~$R^s$ or $R$ .
-Then for any non-semi-persistent edge~$e$, there is a natural \emph{induced prong-matching} $\sigma_e$ over~$B_e$, the vanishing locus of $f_e$, which is determined by the choice of the rescaled differentials $\omega_{(i)}$ and the rescaling ensemble.
-This prong-matching~$\sigma_e$ is defined explicitly in local coordinates by writing it as $\sigma_e=d u_e \otimes dv_e$ when restricting to the nodal locus corresponding to $e$, where $u_e$ and $v_e$ are as in \ref{eq:5} with~$f_e$ prescribed by the rescaling ensemble.
+\begin{remark} Let $\bfomega$ be a collection of generalized rescaled differentials with a compatible rescaling ensemble~$R^s$ or $R$.
+For any non-semi-persistent edge~$e$, denote by $B_e\subset B$ the vanishing locus of $f_e$.
+Then there is a natural \emph{induced prong-matching} $\sigma_e$ over~$B_e$, which is determined by the choice of the rescaled differentials $\omega_{(i)}$ and the rescaling ensemble.
+This prong-matching~$\sigma_e$ is defined explicitly in local coordinates by writing it as $\sigma_e=d u_e \otimes dv_e$ when restricting to the nodal locus corresponding to $e$, where $u_e$ and $v_e$ are as in~\ref{eq:5} with~$f_e$ prescribed by the rescaling ensemble.
 Any two possible choices of $u_e$ and $v_e$ are of the form~$\alpha_e u_e$ and $\alpha^{-1}_e v_e$ for some unit $\alpha_e \in \calO_{B}^*$ (see \cite[Section 4]{LMS}), so the induced prong-matching does not depend on this choice. \end{remark}

 We can now package everything into our main notion.